 If a wasp gets trapped inside your home, its survival odds drop significantly.
 Without access to food, water, or proper nesting conditions, a wasp will generally only survive for 1 to 3 days indoors.
 However, if it finds a food source like overripe fruit, sugary spills, or other insects it might survive for up to a week.

 Still, wasps inside your home are a sign of a potential problem.
-Whether it entered through an open window or emerged from a hidden nest, you’ll want to investigate further and consider reaching out to pest control Simi Valley professionals to prevent recurring issues.
+Whether it entered through an open window or emerged from a hidden nest, you’ll want to investigate further and consider reaching out to pest control in Simi Valley to prevent recurring issues.

 Signs of a Wasp Infestation